SohamBera16/CharityML-Potential-Donor-classfication-based-on-income-data/README.md

 ### 5) Creation of a baseline "naive predictor" model to define what success means for this project

 ### 6) Choosing the right metrics for model evaluation
 As we have inherent data imbalance in the sample as the number of people who earn less than or equal to $50000 is much more than the ones who earn more than that benchmark.
 Hence, accuracy is not going to be an appropriate metric to evaluate our model prediction performance.
+Hence, to take into account the aspects of both precision and recall of our model, we use the F-beta score metric for model evaluation.

 ### 7) Selection of a subset of appropriate models for the  problem